-- The developer states that there are multiple accountability programs that this measure is utilized in including: - o 3 Public reporting programs - o 1 Payment program - o 1 Public Health/Disease Surveillance program - o 5 Quality Improvement with Benchmarking programs (external benchmarking to organizations) - Several Quality Improvement with Benchmarking (internal to the specific organization) programs - The developer also cited measure page views at the National Quality Measures Clearinghouse (NQMC) from Agency for Healthcare Research and Quality (AHRQ) - o Reported the following usage between 3/1/15 2/29/16 - 5,815 page views for the Total Cost of Care Measure - 1,493 page views for the Total Resource Measure - A large number of those who have adopted the measure have seen improvement due to increased transparency. - Committee members questioned the categorization of obstetricians and gynecologists as primary care providers and noted that their patterns of resource use may differ from the other types of providers assessed by the measure.
+- The developer states that this measure is used in multiple accountability programs, including: - o 3 Public reporting programs - o 1 Payment program - 1 Public Health/Disease Surveillance program - 5 Quality Improvement with Benchmarking programs (external benchmarking to organizations) - Several Quality Improvement with Benchmarking (internal to the specific organization) programs - The developer also cited measure page views at the National Quality Measures Clearinghouse (NQMC) from Agency for Healthcare Research and Quality (AHRQ) - Reported the following usage between 3/1/15 2/29/16 - 5,815 page views for the Total Cost of Care Measure - 1,493 page views for the Total Resource Measure - A large number of those who have adopted the measure have seen improvement due to increased transparency. - Committee members questioned the categorization of obstetricians and gynecologists as primary care providers and noted that their patterns of resource use may differ from the other types of providers assessed by the measure.
 The Committee noted the need for measure users to ensure appropriate comparison groups to address this concern. - Because the measure is disaggregated by service type provided, the Committee agreed it can be used to identify areas of improvement.